Age-Defying Face Recognition with Transformer-Enhanced Loss: Method

 The final embedding $O_\varepsilon$ is generated from the standard branch-1, after $O_\text{f}$ is forwarded to flattening and linear transformation $L_{1}$ (refer Eq. \ref{eq_v_2}).
 Here $O_\varepsilon$ is of size $\varepsilon$, which is the length of the final embedding vector.

-In this research, we add a transformer loss (branch-2) from the final convolution layer (the last convolution where spatial relation exists).
-In this case, the CNN backbone generates the final convolution output $O_\text{f}$ in the shape of $W_{\text{f}} \times H_{\text{f}} \times D_{\text{f}}$ and convert the cuboid-shaped feature map (Eq. \ref{eq_v_1}) into sequential contextual vector, having sequence length $S_f$ and embedding length $D_\text{f}$.
+In this research, we add a transformer loss (branch-2) from the final convolution layer.
+We transform the 3-D feature map from feature space $O_f \in \mathbb{R}^{W_f \times H_f \times D_f}$ into contextual vector $V_f \in \mathbb{R}^{S_f \times D_f}$.
 This sequence of vectors can be treated as sequential patch embedding for the transformer encoder.

-We can observe the patch size of $1 \times 1$ and note it is much lower compared to other vision transformers, which split the input image directly into small patches having significant height and width.
-Instead, we take advantage of CNN to convolve the images into tensors of smaller size ($1 \times 1$) but with a much significant depth $D_\text{f}$.
+We observe a patch size of $1 \times 1$, which is notably smaller than that used in other vision transformers, where the input image is typically divided into larger patches with considerable height and width.
+Here, we take advantage of CNN to convolve the images into tensors of smaller size ($1 \times 1$) but with a much significant depth $D_\text{f}$.
 We can accept this sequence of independent contextual vectors of sizes $D_{\text{f}}$ as a condensed representation that retains important context-aware relationships of the input image.
 Considering the contextual relationship in the latent space of the patch embedding, the depth size $D_{\text{f}}$ plays a significant role in the transformer encoder.

-We prepare the new input for the transformer block with size $S_\text{f} \times D_{\text{f}}$.
-These contextual vectors possess meaningful information that also includes critical relational patterns among each other and feed this input to the transformer encoder layer, as shown in Eq. \ref{eq_v_3}.
+These contextual vectors possess meaningful information that also includes critical relational patterns among each other and feeds this input to the transformer encoder layer, as shown in Eq. \ref{eq_v_3}.
 Here, we use a standard transformer block composed of six encoder layers.